 Throughout his career, Dr. Choi has worked for engineering companies as well as research institutions in the U.S. and Korea.
 More recently, Dr. Choi has owned and operated consulting firms assisting in the design of pharmaceutical manufacturing plants.
 In addition to his professional career, Dr. Choi has been an adjunct professor at Drexel University in Philadelphia as well as Yonsei University in Seoul, Korea where he taught various engineering courses.

 We’re ready to help.
-Just leave your name and email address using the form below, or give us a call at (201) 580-0816 to schedule an appointment by phone.
+Just leave your name and contact details using the form below, or give us a call at (201) 580-6600 to schedule an appointment by phone.